 There have been no material changes to the procedures by which security holders may recommend nominees to the Company's Board.
-Please see "Board Nominations by Security Holders" on pages 16 and 17 of this proxy statement for a description of such procedures.
+Please see "Board Nominations by Security Holders" on pages 14 and 15 of this proxy statement for a description of such procedures.
 The specific process for evaluating new directors, including stockholder-recommended nominees, will vary based on an assessment of the then-current needs of the Board and the Company.
 The Corporate Governance and Nominating Committee will determine the desired profile of a new director, the competencies we are seeking, including experience in one or more of the following: highest personal and professional integrity, demonstrated exceptional ability and judgment and who shall be most effective in conjunction with the other nominees to the board, in collectively serving the long-term interests of the stockholders.
 Candidates will be evaluated in light of the target criteria chosen.
 The Corporate Governance and Nominating Committee does not have a formal diversity policy; in addition to the foregoing, it considers race and gender diversity in selection of qualified candidates.

-The Corporate Governance and Nominating Committee held five meetings during the year ended December 31, 2018.
-On February 5, 2019, the Corporate Governance and Nominating Committee nominated the nine nominees identified in Proposal One to stand for election to the Board, of which all nine are standing for re-election.
+The Corporate Governance and Nominating Committee held four meetings during the year ended December 31, 2019.
+On April 13, 2020, the Corporate Governance and Nominating Committee nominated the seven nominees identified in Proposal One to stand for election to the Board.
+With his agreement, Dr. Kelley was not re-nominated to stand for election to the Board.
+The Board thanks Dr. Kelley for his service to the Board.
 The Company has not engaged the services of or paid a fee to any third party or parties to identify or evaluate or assist in identifying or evaluating potential nominees.